AlvarBer/Persimmon/docs/src/workflow.md

 Complex
 -------
-More complex workflows involve preprocessing, this varies widely on a case by case basis, and can involve data cleaning, feature engineering (such as combining two features into one) or dimensionality reduction.
+More complex workflows involve preprocessing, or automating multiple classificator hyper-parameter tuning at the same time through the use of pipelines, this varies widely on a case by case basis, and can often involve data cleaning, feature engineering (such as combining two features into one) or dimensionality reduction (like PCA).

+However there are even further examples of pipelines where the whole process is automated to the maximum, even going as far as identifying the suitable data features, selecting classificators for bagging, boosting and other meta-classificators, etc...
 A extreme example can be seen in [@automatic], it should be noted that this kind of workflow is outside the scope of the project, as this is far away from exploratory work.